 As teens, they want more independence and to be considered mature.
 So, instead of setting rules, get them involved.
 Get your teen thinking about what your family should and should not accept in terms of behavior.
 Also, ask them to consider the consequences if they don’t align with these expectations.
 It means you get to sidestep being the bad guy because they have had input and are more likely to buy into the rules.
 It also shows your respect and acceptance of their increased need for independence.

-Not only will they feel a sense of maturity, but if you get them to plan a catch-up, it gets them thinking about others in the family.
+Not only will they feel a sense of maturity, but also, if you get them to plan a catch-up, it encourages them to think about others in the family.
 This keeps them feeling connected and aware of others’ needs.
 It also allows you to demonstrate your awareness that their needs are changing, which helps cement your bond.